ooni/gatherings/internal/2017-10-montreal/tracking-internet-blackouts.md

 We want to do a contextual pop-up in the edge cases --- to collect further evidence of blackouts.

-## Scenarios that look like internet blackouts but ARENT (and how do we detect the differences) / possible false positives:
+## Scenarios that look like internet blackouts but AREN'T (and how do we detect the differences) / possible false positives:

 1. Changing location and going somewhere without much internet access ---- how to capture geolocation in a privacy-preserving way?
 We should also record the speed!